PriyadarshanJoshiBit/Card-Scanner/README.md

 Current Directory description:

+SampleCollector:
+	Prefab card.io iOS project designed to collect frames from the video stream for training or adding new definitions.

 android:
-	Contains WIP Android Studio sample project with dmz changes for development and testing
+	Contains WIP Android Studio sample project with dmz changes for development and testing.

 dmz:
-	Contains dmz changes for card.io dmz repo
+	Contains dmz changes for card.io dmz repo.

 compile:
 	Contains scripts for compiling lib*.a libraries for iOS.
-Android lib*.so instructions to be added
+Android lib*.so instructions to be added.

 iOS:
-	Contains iOS specific changes to card.io iOS repo
+	Contains iOS specific changes to card.io iOS repo.

 merge-test:
 	Contains iOS WIP Xcode sample project with dmz changes for development and testing.

 tessdata:
-	Precompiled trained data for recognizing capital one format cards with tesseract
+	Precompiled trained data for recognizing capital one format cards with tesseract.

+Current File description:

+Environment_Configurations_iOS.pdf:
+	Contains install instructions for iOS project.

+Adding_new_card_definitions:
+	Contains instructions for collecting new samples and adding card definitions.

+To be added:
-Environment Configurations and Documentation for Android to be added.
+	-Environment Configurations and Documentation for Android.
+ 	-Tesseract training instructions